-To give you an idea of the range of expected annual tuitions at US law schools:
+Below are examples of expected annual tuitions for 2018-19 at US law schools:

 While a law degree is usually an expensive investment, it generally pays off in the long run — if you gain full-time employment directly after obtaining the degree.
 (You can check out state-by-state salaries for lawyers here.)

-More than ever, lawyers are necessary for growing fields such healthcare and technology.
-With some additional specialized training, trained lawyers are also seeking employment as labor and employment specialists, real estate developers, and investment bankers, to name a few careers.
+More than ever, lawyers are necessary for growing fields such as healthcare and technology.
+With some additional specialized training, professional lawyers are also seeking employment as labor and employment specialists, real estate developers, and investment bankers, to name a few careers.

-While financial aid in the form of loans, scholarships, and grants may cover tuition itself, it may not be enough to cover all expenses such as transportation, books, and personal expenses.
-Private student loans may be used in addition to federal loans to help close the gap.
+While financial aid in the form of loans, scholarships, and grants may cover tuition itself, it may not be enough to cover all costs like transportation, books, and personal expenses.
+Private student loans may be used in addition to federal student loans to help close the gap.

-For those who are considering law school, how can you pay for the degree without breaking the bank and putting yourself in debt for years to come?
+For those who are considering law school, how can you pay for law school without breaking the bank and putting yourself in debt for years?

 First, you should visit your school’s financial aid office to begin your search for financial aid and scholarship information.
-Many law schools offer financial aid in the form of scholarships, loans, and student employment.
+Many law schools offer financial aid in the form of scholarships, loans, and student employment, but they may not be enough to cover your law school tuition.
 To receive federal student aid in the form of grants and loans, you must fill out the Free Application for Student Aid (FAFSA).